SAKETH1111/FrontEnd/Namaste React/05. Lets Get Hooked/ReadMe.md

     1. State variable, Super powerful variable. when data is updated UI is automatically updated.
 Super powerful react variable.
     2. Import hooks as named imports.
-    3. useState() -   const [restData, setRestData]= useState(null) // passing default valur, you can use any variable name for setRestData
+    3. useState() -   const [restData, setRestData]= useState(null) // passing default valur, you can use any variable name for setRestData.
+It is re rendering the componenet when you are setting the state
     4. useEffect()